ponyfoo/articles/2018/09-21--module-design/body.markdown

 Suppose that instead of implementing a single function with 100 lines of code we break it up into 3 or more smaller functions.
 We might later be able to reuse one of those smaller functions somewhere else in our module, or it might prove a useful addition to its public interface.

-In this chapter we'll discuss design considerations aimed at reducing complexity at the module level.
-While most of the concerns we'll discuss here have an effect on the way we write functions, it is in the next chapter where we'll be specifically devoting our time to the development of simple functions.

 ## Composability and Scalability

 Cleanly composed functions are at the heart of effective module design.
 Functions are the fundamental unit of our code.
 We could get away with writing the smallest possible number of functions required, the ones that are invoked by consumers or need to be passed for other interfaces to consume, but that wouldn't get us much in the way of maintainability.

 We could rely solely on intuition to decide what deserves to be its own function and what is better left inlined as part of a larger body of code, but this might leave us with inconsistencies that depend upon our frame of mind, as well as how each member of a team perceives functions are to be sliced.
-As we'll see in the next chapter, pairing a few rules of thumb with our own intuition is an effective way of keeping functions simple, limiting their scope.
+Pairing a few rules of thumb with our own intuition is an effective way of keeping functions simple, limiting their scope.

 At the module level, it's required that we implement features with the API surface in mind.
 When we plan out new functionality, we have to consider whether the abstraction is right for our consumers, how it might evolve and scale over time, and how narrowly or broadly it can support the use cases of its consumers.